metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 ```

 When a `ProgrammableNonFungible` asset is created, it can have a `RuleSet` associated.
 These rules are then validated at each lifecycle action and the action is only performed if the validation succeeds.
 Since these rules are customizable, the tokens have a *programmable* behavior.

+The diagram below highlights the new components of a `ProgrammableNonFungible`:

 ## ⛩️  Unified instructions